Do you want more FPS in Fortnite?

 - Click the Start button

 - Go to Settings by clicking the cog icon

 - Then go to Windows Update

-You need to reset your PC for the Windows update to register.
-Your PC will reset several times during the update and it’s important you don’t turn off your PC in this time.
+You will need to reset your PC for the Windows update to take effect.
+Your PC will reset several times during the update and it’s important you don’t turn off your PC during this time.

 Update your graphics card drivers

 Running old graphics card drivers can hurt your FPS.